yanuj09/Dev-Tinder/README.md

 - add time stamp to the user schema
 - API level validation on patch reques and signup post api
 - add API validation for each field
+- Install validator
+- Explore the validator library and use validator function for password , email, and photoUrl
+- never trust request.body